yusuftaufiq/dotfiles/README.md

   acs
   ```

-  > :info: For more usage information about `acs` you can go to the [following link](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/aliases#usage)
+  > :information_source: For more usage information about `acs` you can go to the [following link](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/aliases#usage)

 ## Keybindings